 Transfer Credit Policy for Transfer students admitted fall semester 2013: Transfer credit will be granted only for college level nonremedial courses in which a grade of D- or better was earned.
 Credit in which a grade of F was earned is not applicable and will not count toward a degree; however, the course, hours and grade are placed on the University of Tennessee transcript and calculated in the transfer GPA.
 Many UT programs require a grade of C or higher in courses in the major and the student bears the ultimate responsibility for educational planning, selecting courses, meeting program requirements, and adhering to policies and procedures.

 Transfer grade averages are calculated by UT and may differ from averages calculated by other institutions.
 All courses attempted and grades earned, including repeated course work, in college level and nonremedial courses are considered in holistic review.
 The last attempt for a repeated course will be the one accepted for transfer credit and recorded on the permanent record.
 This information will be used in making decisions about admission, course placement, and other academic decisions.
 The official grade point average for any UT student does not include transfer grades.

 If a student disagrees with a transfer credit evaluation, the student may appeal the decision by providing additional course information that includes a course syllabus, course outline, required textbook, and instructor information.
-The Office of the University Registrar will contact the appropriate department for a review of the submitted information.
+The Office of Undergraduate Admissions Transfer Center will contact the appropriate department for a review of the submitted information.